reofori/ProjectLAMP/README.md

 **Installing Apache**
 Apache is a webserver which will be used to host our application

-To install Apache, we use the Terminal
+To install Apache, we use the Terminal and run:

-Run

 ```sudo apt update```